 Employee benefits are available to all regular employees (active or on a paid leave approved by the district) and who are active, contributing members of the Teacher Retirement System (TRS) or will be TRS eligible within 90 days.
-Initial enrollment for insurance must be made within 30 days of employment.
-Information about the benefits available will be given at the time of the completion of paperwork necessary for employment.
+Employees will receive an Invitation to Enroll email alert at their District email address approximately two (2) weeks after their employment date.
+Their enrollment deadline is the later of thirty-one (31) days after the benefit effective date or the print date on the Invitation to Enroll email alert.
 An annual open enrollment period allows existing employees the opportunity to make changes to current benefit selections.
 Insurance inquiries should be made to the Employee Benefits Department located in the Human Resources Department at the M. B. "Sonny" Donaldson Aldine Meadows Complex.